 First and foremost, digital dollar stablecoins allow startups to bank without a bank.
 In the crypto industry, that’s a big deal.
 The reluctance of legacy financial institutions to serve crypto companies had led to startups going “crypto-only” but typically in volatile assets such as BTC or ETH.

-Using USDC, crypto startups can remain crypto-native while obtaining many of the benefits of a traditional bank account using Circle’s Business Account and APIs.
-From securely storing digital dollars to accepting credit and debit card payments from customers and processing global payouts, USDC essentially provides a full-stack payments & banking infrastructure for crypto startups.
+Using USDC, crypto startups can remain crypto-native while obtaining many of the benefits of a traditional bank account using Circle’s products.
+From securely storing digital dollars to accepting traditional payments from customers (like credit card, debit card, ACH and wire) and processing global payouts, Circle provides a full-stack payments & banking infrastructure for crypto startups.

 Crypto is global.
 The same goes for crypto startups.
 Remote working, global partnerships, and an international customer base are standard for companies in the crypto industry and require startups to have the ability to make cost-efficient global payments.